-- Students in the B.M.-Music Theater and B.A.-Music degrees must earn a minimum of 124 credits. - If more than one year has elapsed since the date of last enrollment, students may be required to reapply and re-audition for the program, and must meet all requirements in place at the time of their readmission. - Students must earn a minimum cumulative grade point average of 2.00.
+- Students in the B.A.-Music degree must earn a minimum of 120 credits.
+Students in the B.M.-Music Theater degree must earn a minimum of 123 credits. - If more than one year has elapsed since the date of last enrollment, students may be required to reapply and re-audition for the program, and must meet all requirements in place at the time of their readmission. - Students must earn a minimum cumulative grade point average of 2.00.
 Students dropped from a major because of failure to maintain the minimum grade point average may apply for readmission.
 Readmission will be dependent upon various criteria, including the GPA, current academic progress, and the student's general standing. - B.M.-Music Theater majors must earn a minimum grade of "B-" each semester in the primary applied music field in order to make satisfactory progress.
 If a grade of "C+" or lower is earned, the student must repeat the semester.
 All other students must earn a minimum grade of "C-" each semester in the primary applied music field.
 If a grade of "D" or lower is earned, a student must repeat the semester. - Students must meet attendance and performance requirements in studio performance classes and labs as set by each applied area or program. - Students must pass a general progress jury at the end of one year of secondary applied study and a proficiency test to complete secondary piano or secondary voice applied study. - All students must present a senior primary applied recital after qualifying according to applied area standards.
-Students must enroll for primary applied study during the term when any recital is to be presented unless specifically excused from this requirement by the primary applied area. - Students must participate in and earn credit for one of the large choirs during every semester of enrollment, up to a maximum of eight semesters, except for students who undertake a full-time, credit-bearing internship, for whom the maximum is seven semesters. - A maximum of three credits earned through non-required ensemble participation may be presented in satisfaction of credits in the "Free electives" category. - In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements. - Requirements for the specific majors are outlined in the charts on the following pages.
+Students must enroll for primary applied study during the term when any recital is to be presented unless specifically excused from this requirement by the primary applied area. - B.A.-Music majors must participate in and earn credit for a choral or instrumental ensemble during every semester of enrollment, up to a maximum of eight semesters, except for students who undertake a full-time, credit-bearing internship, for whom the maximum is seven semesters.
+B.M.-Music Theater majors must participate in and earn credit for six semesters. - A maximum of three credits earned through non-required ensemble participation may be presented in satisfaction of credits in the "Free electives" category. - In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements.

+• Requirements for the specific majors are outlined in the charts on the following pages.

-Applied Music
+Applied Music - Primary Study

-Each semester, students must register for two credits of applied music in the primary instrument (voice or piano).
-These courses are VC-101 and PI-101, respectively.
+Each semester, students must register for two credits of applied music in the primary instrument.
+The course number corresponds to the instrument.
 The section number corresponds to the instructor with whom the student will study.